 What is 9-1-1?

 9-1-1 is the three digit telephone number which is used to report an emergency or to request emergency assistance.
-This emergency telephone number makes it faster and easier to reach Police
+This emergency telephone number makes it faster and easier to reach Police, Fire and Ambulance services.

 Oxford County has implemented the Enhanced 9-1-1 Emergency Response System.
 The difference between "enhanced" 9-1-1 and "basic" 9-1-1 relates to the fact that the enhanced system will display the civic address of the 9-1-1 caller on a computer screen at the emergency service dispatch centre.
 If voice communication is cut off for whatever reason, police can still be dispatched to the call location.